dlazov/pan-arms/README.md

-# PanArms
+# Demo for Pan-Universal Arms

-This project was created for Pan-Universal Arms as a demo project.
+This project was created as a demo for Pan-Universal Arms a fictious company that produces Star War weapons.
 This is a web app that will communicate with a back-end ERP service at a later date.
 That service is mocked out for now.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.